 The Emerging Actor Tracker monitors the presence of emerging violent non-state actors within countries over the past month, highlighting the name of each group.
 To be flagged by the tool, a country must have seen an above-average number of non-state actors engaged in violence over the past month as well as at least one emerging actor.
 An ‘emerging actor’ is a non-state actor that has engaged in violence in the most recent month, yet has not been active within the country over the past year, or ever before.
 This allows the tool to capture latent groups, as well as new groups.
-An actor is classified as having engaged in violence if it was involved in any battle events, explosion/remote violence events, violence against civilians events, or riot events.
+An actor is classified as having engaged in violence if it was involved in battle events, explosion/remote violence events, violence against civilians events, or riot events, as well as the excessive force against protesters sub-event type of the protest event type.
 Because the tool seeks to highlight emergent threats, civilians (including cases in which members of armed groups are targeted when unarmed/vulnerable) are not considered emerging actors.

 This tool is not currently optimised for mobile use.
 Please view the page on a desktop or tablet device.

 Using the Emerging Actor Tracker